jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.29 ImpoundmentIndex

-Calculates the impoundment size resulting from damming a DEM..
+Calculates the impoundment size resulting from damming a DEM.

 *Parameters*: